g00405662FYP/.github/profile/README.md

 [**Visit SpamShield**](https://spamshield-52b58.web.app/)

-SpamShield is a cloud-based spam detection platform designed to help users securely and efficiently identify malicious email messages.
+SpamShield is a cloud-based spam detection platform designed to help users securely and efficiently identify malicious messages.
 It uses machine learning to classify emails as spam or ham (legitimate).

 ## Project Structure